henry2004y/Vlasiator.jl/docs/src/examples.md

 * Proton phase space distribution
 ![](figures/phase_space_distribution.png)

+## Converting to VTK

+We can convert VLSV files into VTK files!
+WIP, available in v0.5.

 ## Calling from Python

 It is possible to call this package directly from Python with the aid of [PyJulia](https://pyjulia.readthedocs.io/en/latest/).